 With the increase in fault current level, the fuse clearing the fault would be called upon to withstand extremely heavy stresses in the process.
 A rewirable fuse would not be able to withstand these stresses and would probably disintegrate violently.
 This and perhaps all the disadvantages of using rewirable fuse led to the development of the cartridge fuse.

-- Being totally closed, there is totally no or less prone to deterioration of the fuse element
+- Being closed, there is no or less prone to deterioration of the electrical fuse element

-- Protection is reliable because blown fuse is likely to be replaced by same rating.
+- Protection is reliable because the blown fuse is likely to be replaced by the same rating.

 - High-speed operation.
 They remove fault current faster